einarmo/opcua/docs/async_client.md

  - The client should never spawn a thread, unless explicity asked to by the user.
  - The user must be able to apply backpressure to the client.

 Async rust is uniquely well suited to these requirements.
-Implementing this allows us to create an _incredibly_ light weight client, but this necessitated further changes to the API.
+Implementing this allows us to create a very light weight client, but this necessitated further changes to the API.

 Everything is now driven by a set of event loops wrapped in a "poll" API.
-This means that it is fully possible to run the client entirely cooperatively on a single OS thread, without a single tokio task.
+This means that it is fully possible to run the client entirely cooperatively on a single OS thread, without any tokio tasks.
 Alternatively, users can quite easily just spawn the event loop on a tokio task.
 This design is inspired by the wonderful rust MQTT library rumqttc.

 This does have a few downsides.

  - There is no single method to connect to the server, though one could be written.
 You have to use `wait_for_connection` after spawning the event loop.
 Having the event loop own the connection was essential in order to avoid excessive locking and complexity in the client.
- - There is no way to have a session object with just a secure channel.
+ - There is no way to have a session object with just a secure channel and no active session.
 This simplifies the session a bit (it now has just two real states, connected and not connected), but it makes the code for making calls to a server without a session a bit hairy, see `client.rs`.
- - The transport event loop shares an OS thread with everything else the session does.
+ - The transport event loop shares a single thread with everything else the session does.
 If this ever becomes a problem it is very possible to make the session optionally run the transport in an internal task.

 ## What